-Prerequisites: TCOM 2010; either TCOM 2020 or 2030 or
+Prerequisites: TCOM 2010; either TCOM 2020 or 2030 or concurrently

-Study of international cultural differences, especially as they influence oral and written communication in the workplace.
+3-0-3 Study of international cultural differences, especially as they influence oral and written communication in the workplace.
 Cultures will be analyzed using established models.
 Special topics will vary depending on faculty teaching the course.
 Required for B.A. in International Technical Communication.